Shire of Ravensthorpe Cultural Precinct

 New interpretive room

-The inaugural unveiling of the new Shire of Ravensthorpe interpretive room will take place during the grand opening.
 Everyone in the community is encouraged to explore and engage with the interactive digital displays, which narrate the region's story.
-The Shire of Ravensthorpe expresses gratitude to Allkem for their complete funding of the interpretive room.